-Invested with over fifty years combined education and experience in the hospitality, long-term care and retirement community industries, Willem Bijl’s history shows demonstrated achievement in the ongoing business operations as well as new development.
+Invested with over 50 years combined education and experience in the hospitality, long-term care and retirement community industries, Willem Bijl’s history shows demonstrated achievement in the ongoing business operations as well as new development.

-In 1960, Willem Bijl obtained his Funda Diploma at the Hotel Management School, University Zuid in Maastricht, Holland.
+In 1960, Willem Bijl obtained his Funda at the Hotel Management School, University Zuyd in Maastricht, Holland.
 He later graduated in 1966 with a Bachelor of Science degree from Cornell University, School of Hotel Administration, New York, U.S.A.
 Willem Bijl received his IEP Certificate in 1974 from the INSEAD European School of Business Administration in France.

 Following his Cornell studies, Willem Bijl spent the first four years of his career in hotel operations at the Amsterdam and Rotterdam Hilton Hotels in Holland.
 In 1970, Willem Bijl accepted a position with Inter-Continental Hotels, Paris, France, and eventually became Director Administration with responsibility for Europe and the Middle East.

 In 1975, Canadian Pacific Hotels Limited invited Mr. Bijl to move to Canada, and he assumed the role of Vice-President Administration.
 For four years in this role, Mr. Bijl held administrative and development responsibilities for a number of CP properties, and he oversaw development, project planning, construction budgeting and implementation.

 In 1979, Mr. Bijl was appointed President and Chief Operating Officer, York-Hannover Hotels Limited, Toronto, Ontario.
 During his tenure, Skyline Hotels Limited was acquired.